University crest Markup Technology Logo

 Context

-1. Developing XML standards and XML-related tools (see below); I was involved in the W3C SGML Working Group, whose work led to the XML recommendation: Extensible Markup Language (XML), and am currently a member of the XML Core and XML Schema working groups;
+3. Developing XML and Web standards and related tools (see below); I was involved in the W3C SGML Working Group, whose work led to the XML recommendation: Extensible Markup Language (XML), and was a member of the XML Core, XML Schema and XML Processing Model working groups;

-If you're interested in pursuing an MSc or PhD in one of these areas, please see the Informatics postgraduate prospectus and/or get in touch with me.
+If you're interested in pursuing an MSc or PhD in one of these areas, please see the Informatics postgraduate prospectus and review my entries in the ILCC PhD topics pages, then get in touch with me.

 XML Tools (LT XML, XED and XSV)